spectrocloud/librarium/content/docs/19-kubernetes-school.md

 # Welcome to the Spectro Cloud Knowledge Portal

-Welcome to the Spectro Cloud Kubernetes School!
+Welcome to the Spectro Cloud Kubernetes School.
 You will find core Kubernetes tutorials, how-tos, and frequently asked questions.

 If you have a topic in mind you would like to see, use the Feedback app on the lower-right-hand corner.